 Aside from these advantages, the patient can stand while peeing.
-But this surgery leaves an ugly scar on her forearm.
+But this surgery leaves a scar on their forearm.

 This procedure is cheaper because it is quicker and more straightforward.
 However, the patient still has to sit while peeing because the bladder does not connect to the new penis.
 The clitoris will stay in place, yet the new penis cannot feel pleasure.

-Another disadvantage is a long scar on the hips.
+Another disadvantage is a long scar.
 On the other hand, since this does not involve the urethra, there are fewer risks.

 During this operation, the surgeon removes tissues from the arm.
 The larger size of the crafted penis also allows for urethra improvement and the installation of erectile mechanisms.

 Penis construction surgery is more dangerous compared to other procedures.
 Aside from the increased threat of bleeding, infections, and tissue rejection, the urethra can also become damaged.